pietervdvn/MapComplete/Docs/Layers/charging_station_ebikes.md

-The question is  Does one have to pay a parking fee while charging?
+The question is  *Does one have to pay a parking fee while charging?*

-  - No additional parking cost while charging  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:parking:fee' target='_blank'>parking:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:parking:fee%3Dno' target='_blank'>no</a>`
+  - *No additional parking cost while charging*  corresponds with  `parking:fee=no`
-  - An additional parking fee should be paid while charging  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:parking:fee' target='_blank'>parking:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:parking:fee%3Dyes' target='_blank'>yes</a>`
+  - *An additional parking fee should be paid while charging*  corresponds with  `parking:fee=yes`